bokand/page-collection/README.md

   uri-list:https://mybank.com/;https://mybank.evil.com/login;login.example.com
   ```

-  User agents will load these URIs in their normal way, which includes any kind of phishing and malicious site detection services, for example,
+  User agents will load these URLs in their normal way, which includes any kind of phishing and malicious site detection services, for example,
   Google’s [SafeBrowsing](https://safebrowsing.google.com/) service.